NKMith/Resume-Flow/README.md

+# Resume Flow
+App for centralizing and organizing your resume data in one place, using [JSONResume](https://jsonresume.org/) to store data.

 Instructions for setup:

-1. Open up the "resume-flow" project directory
-2. Run `npm install`
+1. Run `npm install`

 You should now be set.
 To run, you just need to run the following command